Smilin’ Al, of the Cape

 I recommend this book.

-One small step—First Man, 2018, starring Ryan Gosling as Neil Armstrong of Apollo 11
+Guidance is internal—my review of First Man, 2018, starring Ryan Gosling as Neil Armstrong of Apollo 11

 Space suits and frocks on the box—my review of the movie The Right Stuff, 1983